 - 1. Wash your hands thoroughly with antibacterial soap and warm water, and put on a fresh pair of laboratory gloves. - Determine how many different types of plaques (plaque morphologies) you can observe on your plate(s).
 For example, plaques may be large or small, turbid (cloudy) or clear, they may have rings (halos) around them or they may have sharp, defined edges.
 You will record these data in your notebook. - 3.
 Obtain a sterile microcentrifuge tube for EACH different type of plaque you observe.
 Number your tubes, and legibly label with your group name.
-Using your P100, aliquot 100 μ l phage buffer into each tube. - 4.
+Using your P100, aliquot 100 μl phage buffer into each tube. - 4.
 Pick one representative of each plaque type, and number these on the back of the plate; these will be the ones you pick. - 5.
 Place your plate on your bench, agar side down, with the lid facing up.
 Put a fresh tip on your P100, depress the plunger to the first stop, and hold it there.
 Remove the lid from your plate and carefully push the tip into the center of your first plaque (labeled #1 on back of the plate).
 Slowly pull the tip out of the agar, and as you do so, slowly release the plunger of the micropipettor.
 This should pull an 'agar plug' into the tip. - 6.
 Open the microcentrifuge tube labeled '#1' and pipette the agar plug into the phage buffer.
-You should see the plug coming out of the tip, but you may have to pipette up and down a few times to get it out.
+You should see the plug coming out of the tip, but you may have to

+- pipette up and down a few times to get it out.
 It will look like a tiny, clear worm in your tube.
-Close the tube.

-7. Repeat steps 5-6 for your remaining plaques (#2 - n).
-You may choose up to 10-12 plaques as long as they appear to exhibit unique plaque morphologies, although you will only proceed with 4 plaques today.
-All will be saved and stored at 4°C in case you need to go back to them at a later time.
+Close the tube. - 7.
+Repeat steps 5-6 for your remaining plaques (#2 n).
+You may choose up to 4-5 plaques as long as they appear to exhibit unique plaque morphologies, although you will only proceed with 1 plaque today.
+All will be saved and stored at 4°C. The other phages that you find either will be stored as 'back-ups' or shared with students who have not isolated phages by any method.